 price per unit

 “Could not have done it without them!
-Craig and Scott did a great job in marketing and working with both buyer and seller to efficiently make the sale happen.
+[The NAI Multifamily team] did a great job in marketing and working with both buyer and seller to efficiently make the sale happen.
 Would definitely work with them in the future.”

 The NAI Global Great Lakes Region Team secured an exclusive listing to sell a fractured condominium (160 units out of 168 units), market rate apartment community in a suburb of Grand Rapids, Michigan.
 The multifamily team consulted with the owner to initiate the buy-back of units previously sold.
 At the time of sale, 160 of the 168 units had been assembled under common ownership.
 Unit rents were significantly below market, as the owner had been reluctant to raise rents over many years.
 The asset, while very well maintained, also had fairly dated interior finishes.
 The challenge was to maximize the asset value for the owner’s estate, despite the lack of current revenue to support market pricing.
 The NAI team guided the owner in raising his rents on unit turnovers.